Ultimate 7-Day Sri Lanka Itinerary for Indians: Visa-Free Travel Guide for 2026

 If you still have energy, you can visit the nearby Dambulla Cave Temple, famous for its golden Buddha statues and centuries-old cave paintings.

-Start the climb early morning or late afternoon to avoid the midday heat.
+Pro Tip: Start the climb early morning or late afternoon to avoid the midday heat.

 Day 3: Cultural Visit to Kandy